You may have noticed, most of my recipes are gluten-free.

 - They look and feel like real rotis.
 Andddd most importantly, they even puff up.
 Bliss.

-Before you make these, please take a look at the notes on my buckwheat roti post for tips on how to make alternative rotis.
-And lastly, I must mention that quinoa flour in itself is quite bitter.
+Lastly, I must mention that quinoa flour in itself is quite bitter.
 However, the bitterness will be greatly reduced if you roast it at a low temperature for a few hours.
 I do this in advance so I have roasted quinoa flour in the refrigerator when I need it.
-It still had an earthy taste but the bitterness subsides.
+It still has an earthy taste but the bitterness subsides.
+Also, quinoa can sometimes irritate your digestive system so only consume with caution if you tend to have digestion issues.
+Try these Cassava and Sorghum Flour Gluten-free Rotis for a milder roti that’s easier on the tummy!

 I hope this post reaches other roti-deprived families…or anyone looking to eat a healthy alternative to regular rotis.
 If you try these, please let me know!